case study

 5-week design sprint

 My proposal was specific.
 Assigned work would automatically appear in the planner and clear when completed.
 Self-directed study would stay manual.
-Students would still practise organising their own learning, just not for tasks a teacher had already decided for them.
+Students would still practise organising their own learning, just not for tasks teachers had assigned them.

 The counterargument was principled.
 The position was that students should manage their task lists in full, including assigned work, as a way of building executive functioning skills.
 That automating any part of it would shortcut something valuable.